- 1. Keep your answer concise

-- To look for better career growth and development
+- 1. Better career growth and development

-- To seek better job security or stability
+- 3. Better job security or stability

-- You want a better work-life balance
+- 4. Better work-life balance

-- You want more flexible working hours
+- 5. More flexible working hours

-- Your current company is restructuring, or your position was made redundant
+- 8. Your position was made redundant

 - The company’s values no longer align with your own